Inflectra/spira-documentation/docs/Spira-Administration-Guide/System-Users.md

 # System: Users

 ## View / Edit Users

 The following screen is displayed when you choose the "View/Edit Users" link from the Administration menu:

 ![](img/System_Users_44.png)

-This screen displays the list of users in the system (by default it only shows active users, but you can use the dropdown at the top to view inactive or all users).
+This screen displays the list of all approved users in the system (by default it only shows active users, but you can use the dropdown at the top to view inactive or all users).
 It shows the following fields:

 - First Name
 - Last  Name